sindresorhus/p-whilst/readme.md

 Type: `Function`\
 Arguments: The value the `action` function returns

-Expected to return a boolean of whether to execute `action`.
+Expected to return a boolean or a Promise of a boolean that indicates whether to execute `action`.

 #### action